-2022 Utility Rate Increases
+2023 Utility Rate Increases

 The City of Yakima's Pretreatment Program is fully funded by fees paid by the businesses and industries that we serve.
 This funding covers Pretreatment personnel, equipment purchasing and maintenance costs, as well as standard laboratory analysis.
-In order to cover these costs, the City of Yakima has approved a rate increase to take effect in January of 2022.
+The City is in the process of evaluating the current rates, therefore there will not be a rate increase in 2023.
+One is expected for 2024.

-2021 100% Compliance Recognition
+2022 100% Compliance Recognition

-21 out of 28 SIUs achieved 100% Compliance with Pretreatment Regulations and Permit Requirements.
+19 out of 28 SIUs achieved 100% Compliance with Pretreatment Regulations and Permit Requirements.
 Way to go!
 The City would like to thank you for your commitment to the environment!